pierre-rouleau/pel/README.rst

 ➣ Emacs Fast Startup
 --------------------

+PEL can achieve a sub 0.1 seconds Emacs init-time by using its unique fast-startup mode, a specialized building and directory bundling strategy.
+That works on all versions PEL supports: Emacs 26.3 and later.
 ..
   On a 2023 Apple Silicon Mac Studio computer, PEL starts Emacs with **303 elpa packages and 108 other single file packages in 0.16 seconds** and **sub 0.1 seconds** on Linux!